-Two variables classify the respondent's earnings [REarn] and household income [HHInc] The bandings used are designed to be representative of those that exist in Britain and are taken from the Family Resources Survey (see http://research.dwp.gov.uk/asd/frs/).
-Four derived variables give income deciles/quartiles: [RearnD], [REarnQ], [HHIncD] and [HHIncQ].
-Deciles and quartiles are calculated based on individual earnings and household incomes in Britain as a whole.
+Respondent's household income is classified by the standard BSA variable [HHInc].
+The bandings used are designed to be representative of those that exist in Britain and are taken from the Family Resource Survey and adjusted for inflation.
+Two derived variables give income deciles/quartiles: [HHIncD] and [HHIncQ].